The Dynamics of Globular Clusters and Elliptical Galaxies: Assumptions of the model

 \subsection{Final potential energy}

 Making the assumption that GCs began as spheres of uniform density, these would have been dynamically unstable leading to collapse of the sphere.
 At the initial uniform density each shell would have contained a mass of stars $m_{shell}\propto{}r^2$, but at equilibrium the flux of stars moving into and out of a shell must exactly balance.
-This implies that the number density of stars in each shell should be $\rho_{shell}\propto r^{-2}$ as visualised in a Monte Carlo simulation using this $\rho \propto r^{-2}$ distribution for 5000 stars with a simple Salpeter IMF (Fig.~\ref{fig:Messier53_sim}).
-This is seen in the distribution of visible stars in globular cluster M53 (Fig.~\ref{fig:Messier53}) which, although now reclassified as external to the MW, provides a good representation of a classical GC.
+This implies that the number density of stars in each shell should be $\rho_{shell}\propto r^{-2}$ as visualised in a Monte Carlo simulation using this $\rho \propto r^{-2}$ distribution for 5000 stars with a simple Salpeter IMF (Fig.~\ref{fig:1}), which is similar to the distribution of visible stars in a classical globular cluster such as M92.